MichalOpoka/ecfr/cfr/title-32-National-Defense/subtitle-A-Department-Defense/chapter-I-Office-Secretary-Defense/subchapter-D-Personnel-Military-Civilian/part-117-National-Industrial-Security-Program-Operating-Manual-NISPOM/section-117.1.md

 (2) Prescribes requirements, restrictions, and other safeguards to prevent unauthorized disclosure of classified information and protect special classes of classified information.

-(3) Prescribes that contractors will implement the provisions of this rule no later than 6 months from the effective date of this rule.
+(3) Prescribes that contractors will implement the provisions of this part no later than 6 months from February 24, 2021, with the exception of requirements for reporting foreign travel to the Department of Defense prescribed in SEAD 3 and implemented through this rule.
+Contractors under the security cognizance of the Department of Defense will begin reporting foreign travel to the Department of Defense no later than 18 months from February 24, 2021.

+[85 FR 83312, Dec.
+21, 2020, as amended at 86 FR 46598, Aug.
+19, 2021]